nicoleli04/CSE151A-Project/README.md

 - [MileStone 4: Model 3 & 4 Notebook](https://colab.research.google.com/drive/1UZuKvfh_-BFqsnquGwFd7OzI7wOTJZH0#scrollTo=MTfIhu3hAh8P)

 ## Important Note
 In our project, we developed four different models.
 The first was a recommender system.
 However, after office hours, we learned that our model isn't really machine learning and our dataset lacks a ground truth, making it unsuitable for this project.
-Our last two models are both focussing on the same task and we will be mainly focussing on these two models in the discussion.
+Our last two models are both focusing on the same task and we will be mainly focusing on these two models in the discussion.

 # Writeup Table of Contents:
 Model 3 and Model 4 use the same dataset and solve the same issue.